Circles of Sustainability: History

-Use of the method
+Use

 The method is used by a number of cities across the world, and was at different times central to the work of a series of global organizations including the United Nations Global Compact Cities Programme, The World Association of Major Metropolises, and World Vision to support their engagement in cities.
 Cities that have used the Circles method in different ways to manage major projects or to provide feedback on their sustainability profiles include the following: Berlin, Broadmeadows, Christchurch, Hobart, Hyderabad, Johannesburg, Maryborough, Melbourne, New Delhi, Punta Arenas, São Paulo, and Tehran.
 It is a method for understanding urban politics and urban planning, as well as for conducting sustainability analysis and profiling sustainable development.

 Global Compact Cities Programme

-The methodology was made available by UN Global Compact Cities Programme from 2009-2014 for its engagement with its more than 80 Signatory Cities.
+The methodology was made available by UN Global Compact Cities Programme from 2009 to 2014 for its engagement with its more than 80 Signatory Cities.
 In particular, some of the 14 Innovating Cities in the programme have influenced the development of the Circles of Sustainability method through their management of major projects, some with intensity and others as a background feature.
-They use a cross-sectoral and holistic approach for developing a response to self-defined problems.
+They use a cross-sectoral and holistic approach to developing a response to self-defined problems.